valkey-io/valkey-doc/docs/manual/keyspace.md

 ### Keys

-Another way to iterate over the keyspace is to use the `KEYS` command, but this approach should be used with care, since `KEYS` will block the Redis server until all keys are returned.
+Another way to iterate over the keyspace is to use the `KEYS` command, but this approach should be used with care, since `KEYS` will block the Valkey server until all keys are returned.

 **Warning**: consider `KEYS` as a command that should only be used in production environments with extreme care.